Executive Coaching for Leaders of Color

 I don’t need to tell you that navigating corporate life as a leader of color can be difficult.

 As you can tell from my picture, I am a Black executive coach.
-I also spend a lot of time as a coach for Black executives in my direct practice and through supporting McKinsey’s Black Executive Leadership Program.
-Before all this, I was a leader of color trying to drive results and get ahead in a corporate environment.
+I also coach Black executives extensively in my direct practice and through supporting McKinsey’s Black Executive Leadership Program.
+Before this, I was a leader of color trying to drive results and get ahead in a corporate environment.

 The point is: I get it.